BrandonPCollins/Project-3/README.md

 ### Future Features

 * Allow the player to set the variables for board size and ship size.
+* Allow for the players to customise the number of turns they'd like to play for, adding an unlimited turns mode.
 * Allow the player to place their ships manually rather than having them be placed randomly.
 * Allow for ships that are larger than 1x1 space, as in the Battleships board game.